avengerpenguin/traditionalmead.uk/Mead/Zymurgorium/Zymurgorium Superior Craft Mead.md

 ## Appearance

 Clearer than than most meads -- closer to an off-dry white wine in terms of colour.
-The drink is sparkling, but the fizz is very subtle.
+The drink is [[sparkling]], but the fizz is very subtle.

 ## Nose